Tomboxhall/history-of-edinburgh/README.md

 **About Us and Footer**

-The About Us section provides a short roundup of content to let the user know About the person/company behind the website.
+The About Us section provides a short roundup of content to let the user know about the person/company behind the website.
 It helps to add a personal level to the website, and informs the user about the aims and goals.
 Underneath the content is a hyperlink that will direct the user to the **Contact Us** page, it also has the same Hover effect applied as the NavBar menu.

 ![about](assets/images/readme/about.png)